brodieberger/ZeroArchipelago/worlds/mmzero3/docs/en_Mega Man Zero 3.md

   - No Penalty: Fusing an elf does not affect rank.
   - Auto: Every passive elf received via disk is automatically opened and applied.
 Does not affect rank.
 Gives the game a nice sense of progresion, but makes it a lot easier.

 - `infinite_lives`:
   Infinite Lives.

 - `disk_name_popup`:
   On by default.
-When a Secret Disk arrives from Archipelago, a small message box names it for a moment.
-Every other item is obvious in game.
+When a Secret Disk arrives from Archipelago, a small message box appears to describe it.

 - `randomized_palettes`:
   Every stage is drawn in a randomly chosen color scheme.